Don Geronimo: Career

 Don Geronimo was named midday host of 1140 The Fan 1140 KHTK (AM), Sacramento effective on Monday, June 21, 2010.
 The four-hour program was scheduled Monday through Friday, noon to 4 pm local time.
 On January 27, Geronimo announced that he would be a regular on the TV show Good Day Sacramento, with his first appearance on February 14, 2011.
 On May 9, 2011, Geronimo announced that his contract with CBS was extended through 2014 and he was named Program Director for 1140 The Fan KHTK.
 As of July 11, 2011, Geronimo's show moved to the morning drive, 5:30–10 am local time after the "Rise Guys" left for a gig in San Francisco.
 At the same time, Don also ended his in-studio presence on Good Day Sacramento.
 He now occasionally contributes to GDS remotely via camera.
-On July 8, 2013, Geronimo's show moved to the midday slot on KHTK and can now be heard from noon to 3:00 pm local time.
+On July 8, 2013, Geronimo's show moved to the midday slot on KHTK.

-As of Friday, October 4, 2013, The Don Geronimo Show has been replaced by the Jason Ross show on CBS Sports Radio 1140 KHTK.
+On Friday, October 4, 2013, The Don Geronimo Show was replaced by the Jason Ross show on CBS Sports Radio 1140 KHTK.
 A caller asked what happened, and Jason Ross simply explained, "CBS Sports Radio decided to go in another direction, which is sports.
 Don Geronimo is still employed by CBS Sports Radio."
 On October 16, 2013, Don went on the air on KHTK in Sacramento to thank those who supported him during his time in Sacramento.
 He said he was going to be doing a new project with CBS in the near future and it would be announced via his Twitter feed.
 On October 23, Don appeared on 106.7 The Fan's Lavar and Dukes show to announce his return to the station after five years, where he would appear weekdays from 7–10 p.m. local time, Saturdays from 9 a.m.–noon local time, and during Washington Redskins pre/post-game shows as well.
 On March 1, 2014, Geronimo stated that he would no longer be heard on WJFK anymore.
 He announced on his Twitter feed that "No one should be shocked I'm not in the plans for CBS/DC.
 I had opined recently on air how I didn't understand the logic.
 Now 30 more days."

-On September 10, 2021, iHeartMedia announced that Sorce will begin hosting the Don Geronimo Show on Washington, D.C. area radio station WBIG 100.3 mornings starting September 23, 2021.
-The show airs during the 5:30am-10am drive-time slot.
+On September 10, 2021, iHeartMedia announced that Sorce would host The Don Geronimo Show on WBIG in Washington D.C., starting September 23, 2021.
+The show aired during the 5:30am-10am drive-time slot.
+Geronimo was fired from WBIG on July 29, 2023 for making disparaging comments on the air about a female reporter at WUSA.